While veganism includes practical lifestyle choices, at its heart it rests on a central idea: Animals morally matter.

 First and foremost is the idea that animals have a right to continue living.

-This view is closely associated with rights-based animal ethics, particularly the work of philosopher Tom Regan, who argued that beings who are “subjects-of-a-life”, and therefore possess inherent value independent of their usefulness to humans (2).
+This view is closely associated with rights-based animal ethics, and can be seen as a central premise in the work of philosopher Tom Regan, who argued that beings who are “subjects-of-a-life”, and therefore possess inherent value independent of their usefulness to humans (2).

 In practical terms, this principle comes into tension with the use of animals for food, clothing, and experimentation.
-Even when animals are treated comparatively “kindly” before slaughter, their lives are still ended prematurely for human purposes.
+Even when animals are treated comparatively “kindly” before slaughter, their lives are still ended prematurely to service the interests of humans.

 Self-Determination

-Another principle often discussed is self-determination – the idea that animals should be allowed (as far as reasonably possible), to pursue their own natural behaviours and interests.
+Another principle often discussed is self-determination, which is the idea that animals should be allowed (as far as reasonably possible), to pursue their own natural behaviours and interests.

 This does not mean imagining animals living as humans do, voting, being educated, getting married etc. Rather, it means acknowledging that animals have their own preferences: To move freely, to socialise, to avoid confinement, and to engage in species-typical behaviours.

-Industries such as egg or wool production are sometimes defended on the grounds that they do not always require killing, at least not inherently.
-However, even if harm is reduced, most vegans will argue that using animals as production units still restricts their ability to live on their own terms.
+Industries such as egg, honey or wool production are sometimes defended on the grounds that they do not always require killing, at least not inherently.
+However, even if harm is intentionally reduced, most vegans will argue that using animals as production units still restricts their ability to live on their own terms.

 Bodily Autonomy